bstefanescu/qutejs/web/doc/docs/directives/for.md

 The `for` directive should be used to iterate over **immutable** array like objects or object keys.

-Although the `for` directive is **reactive** (i.e. if the target list is a reactive property which is replaced by another list then the DOM is updated), it will use brute force to update the DOM: the previous elements are replaced with the new ones.
+Although the `for` directive is **reactive** (i.e. if the target list is a reactive property and is replaced by another list then the DOM is updated), it will use brute force to update the DOM: the previous elements are replaced with the new ones.

 If you need a `for` directive **optimized for reactivity and DOM updates** then you should use **[q:for](#/attributes/q-for)** which is only updating the changed items.